ArjunPrasadSarkhel/WhatsappMessageBot2020/README.md

 # WhatsappMessageBot2020
  A  bot with which you can annoy your friends by spamming them or just sending messages in particular.
+Works on Latest version of Whatsapp Web.

 # Requirements